magento/architecture/design-documents/services-decomposition-guidelines.md

+# Services decomposition guidelines

+## About

+Document contains general recommendations and principles that need be considered and followed during services decomposition.

+## Guidelines

 Services should have it's own core_config_data table that would contain settings specific to the service.
 Services should expose API to modify settings in core_config_data.
 Admin panel should support editing settings in the local database (settings for BFF) and for individual services via remote calls.

 Services should not have knowledge about stores/websites.
 As some services store information about stores/websites with it's data stores/websites may need to be validated.
 If validation is critical services can request information about stores/website to use use for validation.
 If not, validation can be omitted.